babelsociety/website/content/blog/what-we-deserve/index.md

 In meritocracy, if *you can rise as far as your talents will take you*, and you still end up at the bottom, then it means that it is all your fault.
 The message is that **you are at the bottom due to your own inadequacy**.

 Even more so in a perfect meritocracy, this logic naturally foster arrogance in winners and docility in losers.
-It let winners patronize losers, creating a hierarchy even worse than in aristocracy: an unbreakable cage where all sentiments of revolution are drowned.
-The main ingredients of revolution is discontent, the belief we have been wronged, and the burning desire to reach for a better future.
-If not even the bottom feels wronged, if they believe it's their own fault if they are miserable, that they *deserve* such misery, then nothing will change.
+It let winners patronize losers, creating a hierarchy even worse than in aristocracy: an unbreakable cage where all sentiments of improvements are drowned by resignation.
+If they believe they are miserable by their own fault, that they *deserve* such misery, then nothing will improve.

 The sharp increase in "[death of despair](https://en.wikipedia.org/wiki/Diseases_of_despair)" in the last 50 years is due to those who lost the meritocratic race, who felt left out, crushed by their own sense of inadequacy.
 As [Michael Young](https://en.wikipedia.org/wiki/Michael_Young) said: "Every selection of one is a rejection of many".

 Meritocracy doesn't spare anyone: those lucky enough to be born with talents are constantly under pressure of climbing higher, always busy in proving their *merit* to all, especially to themselves.
-This caused [burnout](https://en.wikipedia.org/wiki/Occupational_burnout) and the psychological disorder called [impostor syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome).
+This causes [burnout](https://en.wikipedia.org/wiki/Occupational_burnout) and the psychological disorder called [impostor syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome).
 Toxic competition is toxic at every level, perhaps even more at the top.

 The rise of depression at every level of society is yet another symptom of the heavy psychological burden we carry.

 Nonetheless, we are told that if we want a just and fair society, this is the way.
 Let's further investigate if it really is.

-Merit is meritocracy foundation.
-It's the quality of deserving something.
-In philosophy we could talk of [moral desert](https://en.wikipedia.org/wiki/Desert_%28philosophy%29), which claims that: **X** deserves **Y** in virtue of **Z**.
+Merit, meritocracy foundation, can be defined as "the quality of deserving something".
+In philosophy we could speak of [moral desert](https://en.wikipedia.org/wiki/Desert_%28philosophy%29), which claims that: **X** deserves **Y** in virtue of **Z**.
 Example: **I** deserve **to be paid** in virtue of **the work I've done**.

 The concept of deserving is subjective to the society we live in.
 In the old ages, a thief would deserve to have their hand cut, but today we see things quite differently.
 It is no hard science, moral desert is a human concept and thus will always be shaped by people.

 Let's use another example.
 Consider there are several woodcutters and we want to reward them in the most fair and just possible way.
 According to meritocracy, we must rank them up and then distribute rewards proportionally, giving more to the best woodcutter, then less to the second, even less to the third, etc...

 How should we rank them?
 Woodcutting is all about cutting trees, hence let's use number of trees cut as a measure.
-What if a man have a chainsaw while all others can only afford axes?
+What if a man has a chainsaw while all others can only afford axes?
 He will surely cut more trees, but it wouldn't be fair nor just to reward him in value of his better tools.

 Ok, then let's give axes to all of them, then those more talented will cut more trees.
 In this case, those who are stronger, well-fed and well-rested will surely cut more trees, but what merit there is in being born with a strong physic, to have a good environment were to rest and enough food to eat?
-Paradoxically, those who have enough food will have even more, while those who don't eat enough, will eat even less.
+Paradoxically, those who have enough food will have even more, while those who don't will eat even less.

 Ok, then let's use effort, we will give more to those who spent more time cutting trees.
 Is it any better?
 Instead of the strong, we reward those with more stamina and more time at hand.